dopsun/msg4j/README.md

   * [MessageWriter](msg4j-core/src/main/java/com/dopsun/msg4j/core/MessageWriter.java)
   * [ImmutableMessage](msg4j-core/src/main/java/com/dopsun/msg4j/core/ImmutableMessage.java)
   * [WritableMessage](msg4j-core/src/main/java/com/dopsun/msg4j/core/WritableMessage.java)
+* Transport, an abstract of underlying message delivery infrastructure

 ## Non Goals
 * GC free: this library is not targeting to GC free scenario.
   * It's recommended all writable messages to be short lived, and only immutable objects will be go to the old gen then.
+* Message broker or service provider: message will be delivered via other messaging delivering infrastructure, e.g. ActiveMQ, Tibco RV. msg4j is not a messaging broker.